World Test Championship standings: India boost their chances of top-two finish with win in Delhi

-Rohit Sharma-led India clinched the second Test against in Delhi by six wickets after a massive collapse for Australia on Sunday and in the process edged closer to confirm their place in the ICC World Test Championship final.
+Rohit Sharma-led India clinched the second Test against Australia in Delhi by six wickets after a massive collapse for Australia on Sunday and in the process edged closer to confirm their place in the ICC World Test Championship final.

 Spinner Ravindra Jadeja returned figures of 7-42 to help India beat Australia by six wickets inside three days of the second Test to take a 2-0 series lead on Sunday.